 Do not lift anything heavy or twist your body.
 Make sure you keep a good posture when sitting and walking.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 Most people make a good recovery from surgery.
-Spinal stenosis can sometimes come back.

 Summary